drvinceknight/pfm/docs/_labsheets/05-writing-mathematics.md

     [Video hint (overleaf)](http://youtu.be/DiDe88f8jN0)

-16. **TICKABLE** Experiment with the following to see how to obtain integrals in LaTeX:
+16. Experiment with the following to see how to obtain integrals in LaTeX:

         $$\int_{0}^{\pi}x^2\,dx$$